 Tyler Bozak - Joined the Victoria Salsa in 2004/05 and spent three years with the club.
-In 2006/07, Bozak recorded 128 points and was awarded the Brett Hull Trophy as the BCHL'a top scorer.
+In 2006/07, Bozak recorded 128 points and won the Brett Hull Trophy as the BCHL's top scorer.
 After two years with the University of Denver, he signed with the Toronto Maple Leafs and spent nine years with the team.
 Bozak went to St. Louis in 2018 and won a Stanley Cup with the Blues in 2019.

-Leo, Gerry and Myles Fitzgerald are triplets who played for the Grizzlies from 2012 to 2014.
-With the Grizzlies, they earned hockey scholarships to Bemidji State University and played there from 2014 to 2018.
-As children, they appeared in the movie Baby Geniuses and the sequel, Superbabies: Baby Geniuses 2.
+Leo, Gerry and Myles Fitzgerald are triplets who played with the Grizzlies from 2012-2014.
+They each went on to play collegiate hockey with Bemidji State University from 2014-1208.
+As children, they appeared in the movies Baby Geniuses and Baby Geniuses 2.

 In 2012, the Westshore Wolves joined the VIJHL as an expansion team.
-Their best year was 2014/15 where they finished in second place with a 29-16-2-1 record.
+Their best year was 2014/15 when they finished in second place with a 29-16-2-1 record.